smthy1/user-management/README.md

    - 🗑️ Delete user task

    - 📄 List all tasks of the authenticated user

-   -🔐 Each user can only manage their own tasks
+   - 🔐Each user can only manage their own tasks

 ## ⚙️ Technologies used